neuroinformatics-unit/NeuroBlueprint/README.md

 [Sainsbury Wellcome Centre (SWC) for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/) by members of the [Neuroinformatics Unit (NIU)](https://neuroinformatics.dev/).
 As such, it prioritizes interoperability with NIU-developed data analysis tools.
 That said, the specification is designed to be as general as possible, and should be useful to anyone within the neuroscience field.

+To facilitate `NeuroBlueprint`'s pain-free adoption we are also developing [datashuttle](https://datashuttle.neuroinformatics.dev/)—a tool that integrates into data acquisition workflows and automates the creation and transfer of `NeuroBlueprint`-compliant folders.

 We (the NIU) welcome feedback and contributions from the wider community and commit to maintaining the specification as a living and evolving document.
 Check out the NeuroBlueprint [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/406000-NeuroBlueprint) or raise a [GitHub Issue](https://github.com/neuroinformatics-unit/NeuroBlueprint/issues) to get in touch.